 See Related: Holland vs Netherlands: What’s the Difference?

-6. Gawp at the Grote Kerk (Great Church)
+6. Gawp at the Grote Sint Laurenskerk (Great St. Lawrence Church)

-Grote Kerk, also known as Sint-Laurenskerk, is a wonderful old building not to miss on your travels to the charming city of Alkmaar.
-Checking out the church is part of the walking tour in Alkmaar.
+Grote Kerk, also known as Grote Sint Laurenskerk, is a beautiful old building not to miss on your travels to the charming city of Alkmaar.
+Checking out the church and historic buildings is part of the walking tour in Alkmaar.

-The church was dedicated to St Lawrence and famously contains the tomb of Floris V, Count of Holland.
-Grote of Sint-Laurenskerk is known for its beauty inside and out.
-The church was built in the popular crucifix shape, with outer walls made from white Gobertange sandstone.
+The church, dedicated to St Lawrence, is renowned for housing the tomb of Floris V, Count of Holland.
+Grote Sint-Laurenskerk is admired for its beauty both inside and out.
+Built-in the popular crucifix shape, its outer walls are made from white Gobertange sandstone.

-The church’s high windows allow tons of natural light to highlight the ornate Gothic decorations inside, especially the beautiful chandeliers and the two magnificent pipe organs.
+The church’s high windows allow tons of natural light to highlight the ornate Gothic decorations, especially the beautiful chandeliers and the two magnificent pipe organs.

 See Related: Family Travel Hacks